sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 AWS account assessment

 ### AWS Trusted Advisor Dashboard
-When you access the Trusted Advisor dashboard on the AWS Management Console, you can review completed checks for cost optimization, performance, security, fault tolerance, and service limits.
+When you access the Trusted Advisor dashboard on the AWS Management Console, you can review completed checks for:
+- cost optimization
+- performance
+- security
+- fault tolerance, and
+- service limits.

 For each category:
-- The green check indicates the number of items for which it detected **no problems.**
+- The **green check** indicates the number of items for which it detected **no problems.**
-- The orange triangle represents the number of recommended **investigations.**
+- The **orange triangle** represents the number of recommended **investigations.**
-- The red circle represents the number of recommended **actions**.
+- The **red circle** represents the number of recommended **actions**.
     ![Alt text](image-211.png)

 ### Trusted Advisor - Support Plans
 ![Alt text](image-100.png)